Coherent Optics and Laser Interferometry

 Prof. Nolte is a technical founder of Quadraspec, Inc., now Perfinity Biosciences, located at the Purdue Research Park, that is sub-licensing the BioCD to Antech Diagnostics with products for diagnostic testing using label-free highly sensitive assays with high content.

-New Textbook on Modern Dynamics (Oxford University Press, Fall 2013)
+Textbook on Modern Dynamics (Oxford University Press, 2015)

 Textbook on BioInterferometry (Springer, Fall 2011)